jto/jto.github.io.sources/_posts/2016-03-28-announcing-validation-20.md

 ## Is it backward compatible with 1.x ?

 Almost ;) You'll have to do a (tiny) bit of work to migrate from 1.x to 2.0.
 Fear not, the migration has been tested, and the required steps documented [here](http://jto.github.io/validation/docs/book/V2MigrationGuide.html).
 Migrating should take a few minutes at most.
-The compiler will also guide you through the migration with deprecation warnings giving indications on how to migrate
+The compiler will also guide you through the migration with deprecation warnings giving clear indications on how to migrate

 ## Contributing